bitovi/academy/src/technology-consulting/7-setting-expectations.md

 **Unexpected roadblocks:** Midway through a project, a key team member falls ill, causing potential delays.
 How would you adjust the project plan and leverage team expertise to stay on track?

-### Use effective project management tools and techniques

-Choosing and using the right tools and techniques to manage your project efficiently and effectively can make a significant difference in its success.

-- **Keep project management software updated:** Ensure tools like Jira are always up to date to reflect current progress.
-This helps in tracking tasks and identifying bottlenecks early.
-- **Manage your time efficiently:** Use techniques like the Pomodoro Technique or time-blocking to stay focused and productive.
-These methods help in managing your workload and reducing distractions.

-Tips and techniques:

-- **Customize dashboards:** Personalize project management dashboards to highlight key metrics and deadlines, making it easier to track progress at a glance.

-Questions to reflect:

-- How do you ensure that your project management software is always up to date?

-#### Exercise

-**Outdated information:** Your project management software has outdated information, causing confusion.
-How would you ensure regular updates and accurate data?

-**Time blocking:** You have multiple deadlines approaching.
-How would you use time-blocking to manage your tasks efficiently and meet all deadlines?

-### Reflect and improve continuously

-Regular reflection and feedback are essential for continuous improvement and project success.

-- **Review milestones:** Regularly check progress at key points to ensure the project is on track and make necessary adjustments.
-Milestone reviews help in reassessing project direction and priorities.
-- **Conduct retrospectives:** After completing project phases or the entire project, gather insights on what went well and areas for improvement.
-Use this feedback to refine processes and practices.
-- **Implement feedback:** Use feedback from retrospectives to continuously improve.
-Document lessons learned and apply them to future projects.

-Tips and techniques:

-- **Use “5 Whys” analysis:** For every problem identified during retrospectives, ask “why” five times to get to the root cause.

-Questions to reflect:

-- How often do you review project milestones, and what criteria do you use?

-#### Exercise

-**Mid-project review:** Halfway through a project, you realize that certain goals are not being met.
-How would you conduct a milestone review and adjust the plan accordingly?

-### Connect individual efforts to business outcomes

-Helping your team understand how their daily work contributes to broader business goals reinforces the importance of their contributions.

-- **Link daily tasks to strategic goals:** Show how everyday tasks contribute to the company’s success, helping team members see the bigger picture.
-For example, explain how improving a user interface can lead to better user retention and increased revenue.
-- **Measure impact:** Use metrics and KPIs to demonstrate how individual efforts lead to project and overall business achievements.
-Share these metrics with the team to highlight their contributions.

-By embracing ownership, fostering effective communication, solving problems proactively, utilizing project management tools, empowering your team, reflecting continuously, and connecting individual efforts to business outcomes, you can drive your consulting projects to success.

-Questions to reflect:

-- How do you communicate the impact of daily tasks on broader business goals to your team?
-- Describe a time when linking daily tasks to strategic goals motivated your team.

-#### Exercise

-**Disconnected tasks:** Your team feels that their daily tasks are not contributing to the overall project goals.
-How would you reconnect their efforts to the bigger picture?

-**Measuring success:** Your client wants to understand the impact of your team’s work on their business goals.
-How would you demonstrate this using metrics and KPIs?

 ## Balancing progress and oversight

 There will always be a tradeoff between moving a project forward and getting sign-off from a client or stakeholder.
 You may often deal with clients who say they want to be involved in many layers of decisions but they are so busy or non-responsive that progress becomes blocked waiting for their approvals.